aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - x2 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - x2 The Avalanche Key Passive now applies to 1 additional cast.

-# Chest 2 (Cold)
+# Chest 2 (Cold, Elemental)
-- x'2 When you cast Blizzard it will periodically spawn exploding Ice Spikes that deal [X] damage.
+- x'1 When you cast Blizzard it will periodically spawn exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes deal 15% increased damage to Frozen enemies.
-- x'2 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
+- x'1 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.
 - x1 Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds.
 - x1 While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies.
 - x1 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x2 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
 - x2 Deal [15 - 25%] increased damage while you have a Barrier active.
 - x2 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
+- x2 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
 - x2 Gain + [20 - 30%] increased damage to a set of damage types for 7 seconds.
 This effect alternates between 2 sets: • Fire, Lightning, and Physical. • Cold, Poison, and Shadow.
 - x2 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
-- x2 The Avalanche Key Passive now applies to 1 additional cast.
+- x3 The Avalanche Key Passive now applies to 1 additional cast.
 - x2 When you Freeze an enemy there is a [30 - 40%] chance they become Vulnerable for 3 seconds.
 - x2 While Deep Freeze is active, you restore [20 - 30%] of your Maximum Life and Mana per second.
 - x2 While within your own Blizzard and for 3 seconds after leaving it, you take [20 - 25%] less damage.